OpenGL ES#

 adb shell "settings put global gpu_debug_layers_gles libGlLayer_PowerVR_carbon.so"

-Layers enabled on a per-app basis are persistant across reboots, so need to be disabled manually:
+Layers enabled on a per-app basis are persistent across reboots, so need to be disabled manually:

 # Delete the global setting that enables layers